 Laban observed Jacob for twenty years.
 He saw his goodness and faith.
 He learned of his God.
 He observed his good work and honest behavior.
 He benefitted from the blessings that God gave because of Jacob.
 In the end, however, Laban chose to maintain his pride, hypocrisy, greed and superstition rather than believe the clear witness of God's presence through Jacob in his life.
 Jacob finally left and did not try to correct his theology.
 He simply allowed Laban to remain in his ignorance.
 Some people do not "get it" and once we have preached and given them a faithful witness, we have to move on with our lives.

 - Summarize Genesis 30:24-43 and answer the following questions:

 - Why was Jacob a part of Laban's household?

 - How was Jacob blessed while a part of Laban's household?

-- What practical lesson can we learn about Jacob's work in service to Laban as applies to our service for our Lord?
+- What practical lesson can we learn about Jacob's work in service to Laban as it applies to our service for the Lord?